WPTK/Cool-ADSBx-links/README.md

-# Cool-ADSBx-links

-During a random chat in the During a chat in the ADSB Exchange (ADSBx) [Discord](https://discord.com/invite/ad8SSMpWvH), the topic of being able to filter and save lists of certain aircraft came up.
+During a chat in the ADSB Exchange (ADSBx) [Discord](https://discord.com/invite/ad8SSMpWvH), the topic of being able to filter and save lists of certain aircraft came up.
 Additionally, a separate topic about how to use the filtering options to see exactly what you want.
 It spurred the idea of creating a Github to reuse some of those links, and a space to store them all as the list grows!

 If you want to add your own links, click this link to get to our ["How To" section](#how-to-add-links)